yuan-0816/apex-aim-robot/README.md

 # apex-aim-robot
 ## Intoduction
-This is a hack for a shooting game made using human body skeleton keypoint detection.
+This is a hack for a shooting game made using human body keypoint detection.

 ![](https://github.com/yuan-0816/apex-aim-robot/blob/main/materials/game1.png)